Social Security retirement age: When to take Social Security benefits

-Here’s what you need to know about taking Social Security and the trade-offs between claiming an early benefit and your full benefit.
+Here’s what to know about taking Social Security and the trade-offs between claiming an early benefit and your full benefit.

 When should you start collecting Social Security benefits?

-So when exactly is full retirement age?
+So when exactly is the full retirement age for Social Security?
 That depends on when you were born.